billwarker/billwarker/content/about.md

 # Food for Thought

-*It more important to ask interesting questions, not give precise answers to boring ones.*
+*It is more important to ask interesting questions, not give precise answers to boring ones.*